Dr. Sally Barchman, DVM, CVA

 As a previous member of the American Diabetes Association Leadership Board, an organization near and dear to Dr. Barchman’s heart, she strives to help find a cure for this dreadful disease.
 It was after losing our beloved Dr. Cheri Jones, who passed away from secondary complications of diabetes, that she discovered her passion to reach for the cure.
 Dr. Barchman works directly with Likarda in doing studies to treat and hopefully one day, bring a cure for this disease.
 For more information on Likarda, visit their website at www. http://likarda.com

+Dr. Sally is a former member in the Leawood Rotary Club and also active in her church family, Grace Church in Overland Park, KS.
 She has 2 beautiful daughters, Evey and Emma, who keep her busy when she is not busy helping her four legged patients.
-Dr. Barchman lives in Lenexa, KS and enjoys sand volleyball, running, hiking and watching her girls in gymnastics.
+Dr. Barchman lives in Lenexa, KS and enjoys watching her girls play volleyball and soccer and playing in the pool!

 Dr. Abby Faerber